Speed Mentoring Attendee Sign up

 Registered attendees will be meeting with these remarkable Mentors on Monday, February 3, 2025.

-Qais Abu Ali, MD FACMG
+Qais Abu Ali, MD, FACMG

 Dr. Ali is an ABMGG certified medical geneticist and rare disease drug developer with 20+ years of experience at the NIH/pharma/biotech/clinical practice/molecular diagnostics.